 Although providing a sign language interpreter in this setting is considered a reasonable accommodation, there is no simple answer to this question.
-It depends on the purpose of the test, assignment, or other activity; the type and complexity of the course content; and the individual's language proficiency and academic experience.
-Accommodations should be granted on a test-by-test basis centered on these factors.
+It depends on the purpose of the test,

 What are some examples of when and how to provide signed tests?